ofelix03/transformer/README.md

 * **Transformer::setRequestPayload(array $data)**

 	This is used to set the data that needs to be transformed.
-This can be used to override, the request data set during the construction of the transformer object.
+This can be used to override the request data set during the construction of the transformer object.
 	**NB**: Call this method before invoking `Tranformer::transform()`

 * **Transformer::transform($reqPayload = [], $strictMode = false): array**

-	This is the method that does the magic, transforming keys to other speicified keys.
-And also type casting values, if specified.
+	This is the method that does the magic -- transforming keys to other speicified keys.
+And also perform type casting if necessary.

 	+ *$reqPayload*
 		This argument is optional.
-This is the data upon which the transformation is applied on, using the $requestKeys and $morphKeys definitions
+It's the data upon which the transformation is applied on, using the $requestKeys and $morphKeys definitions

 	+ *$strictMode*
 		This second argument indicates the mode used for the transformation.
 It's optional.
 Remember this can also be set with the `Transformer::setStrict()` as discussed earlier.

 * **Transformer::getMorphedData(): array**

-	This method is called after invoking ```Transformer::tranform()``` to get the transformed data (data with keys morphed into other keys)
+	This method is called after invoking ```Transformer::tranform()``` to get the transformed data (data with it's keys morphed into other keys).

 ## Casting